Bresse Chicken: Eggs, Height, Size and Raising Tips

 The Bresse chicken originated in Eastern France around 500 years ago in a province called Bresse.
 This province has since been renamed, but it was near the French Alps and the Rhone River.
 The area was a large stretch of beautiful woodlands and fields.
 Writers report the land stretched approximately sixty miles.

-The Bresse breed of chickens comes from a genetically recognizably different chicken breed that is able to metabolize feed in a distinct way.
+We don’t know the names of the local fowl that were used to create the Bresse chicken, but it has been known that they have unique characteristics.
+The Bresse breed of chickens comes from a genetically recognizably different chicken breed that can distinctly metabolize feed.
 This metabolism factor is said to contribute to the body form and production of the Bresse chicken.

 Breed Standard of Bresse Chickens